Negev Coexistence Forum for Civil Equality (NCF)

 - In October 2012, four members of the European Parliament’s Working Group on the Middle East toured the Negev guided by representatives from NCF and other political advocacy NGOs.
 The MEPs were told about “the policy of the displacement of population and house demolitions” and the way in which “Arab Bedouins deliberately prevented from all basic services and infrastructure.”

-Amounts for 2012-2015 according to NCF annual reports; 2016 according to quarterly reports submitted to the Israeli Registrar of Non-Profits.
+2018-2020 amounts based on NGO annual financial reports; 2021 amounts based on quarterly financial reports submitted to the Israeli Registrar of Non-Profits.